Menditect/documentation/docs/definitions/application-revision.md

 ## Definition

-A revision in a branch on teamserver used by an application.
+A revision in a [branch](application-branch) on teamserver used by an [Application](application).
 Revisions are generally created by someone committing their changes made in the Mendix modeler or Mendix studio.

 ## Properties
 | Name | Description |